Gabesarch/TIDEE/README.md

 </div>

 ## Installation
-**Note:** A reduced environment can be used if only running the task and not the TIDEE networks.
+**Note:** A reduced environment can be used if only running the tidy task and not the TIDEE networks.

 **(1)** For training and running all TIDEE networks for the tidy task and room rearrangement, start by cloning the repository:
 ```bash